hashicorp/consul/website/source/docs/internals/jepsen.html.markdown

 was able to gracefully recover from partitions without introducing any consistency issues.

+## Running the tests

+At the moment, testing with Jepsen is rather complex, as it requires setting up multiple virtual machines, SSH setup, DNS configuration, and a working Clojure environment.
+We hope to be able to contribute our Consul testing harness upstream, and to create a Vagrant environment to simplify the testing so that it can be done more easily.

 ## Output

 Below is the output captured from Jepsen.
 We ran Jepsen multiple times,